Nathan is a film critic and aspiring author with a true passion for the film industry & hopes his writings will help launch his careers.

 - Inhumans season 1 - Black Bolt, Medusa, Lockjaw...these are just a few of the names that got fans excited for the series.
 What the series turned out to be was a near-exact copy of Thor's story.
 A kid who becomes king, a jealous brother who sets up his king brother in order to steal the throne, and an exiling to earth.
 Loki was a much better manipulative brother than Maximus.
 Also, all the setup that Agents of SHIELD did for Inhumans was rendered pointless because it was explained completely differently in this show.
 Aside from the rip-off storyline, the sets and costumes were not well done at all.
 The acting was the best part of the show.
 I give Inhumans a 1.5 out of 4.

 - WHiH Newsfront: Top Stories - Christine basically introduces Newsfront.
-Nothing's really accomplished but it does set up the short series very well.
+Nothing's really accomplished aside from setting up the short stories.
 I give it a 1 out of 4.